Starting Your Own Catering Business: Skills You'll Need to Succeed

 However, if you want to actually run your own business in addition to cooking and/or baking, then you'll want to get a food service management degree.
 The following are some of the essential skills you will need to have in order to own and operate your own catering business and that you will learn in a food service management program:

-- Organization skills - Organization skills are vital to running any business, and this is especially true when it comes to a catering business.
+- Organizational skills - Organizational skills are vital to running any business, and this is especially true when it comes to a catering business.
 When it comes to the service you offer, you need to be able to schedule events ahead of time and ensure that you not only have the necessary staff available to work events but that you meet the individual needs of each client.
 You're also going to have to keep track of all kinds of paperwork as well.

 - Financial skills - Financial skills generally need to be taught, especially when it comes to budgeting, forecasting, accounting, revenue management, and cost controls.
 Without these financial skills, you can quickly lose sight of your budget and find that even if you're getting a lot of work, that you may be losing money on the jobs you're taking.

 - Leadership skills - You will have to hire employees who not only cook or bake food (you won't be able to handle this job yourself, especially if you're catering for large groups of people or for large events), but also to work events.
-Your organization skills will come into play often while leading your team, but you're going to need to know how to plan out large events strategically as well as how to motivate your staff and ensure that they remain productive.
+Your organizational skills will come into play often while leading your team, but you're going to need to know how to plan out large events strategically, as well as how to motivate your staff and ensure that they remain productive.

 - Marketing skills - Without any kind of marketing skills, you're going to have a tough time finding clients for your catering business.
 You'll need to learn how to effectively advertise your business using the budget that you have.
 A good food service management program will teach you about traditional marketing methods (such as using flyers, running ads in the paper, and more) as well as online marketing methods (such as the use of a website and social media).

 - Customer service skills - Certain events can become quite stressful for your clients, which means that you will have to show patience and understanding.
 Events like weddings and award ceremonies require you to pay careful attention to the client's individual needs in a respectful and friendly manner.
 Additionally, you will need customer service skills in order to establish a regular clientele and to attract new clients to your business.
-Again, your organization skills will play an important part since you will often find yourself balancing several clients at once.
+Again, your organizational skills will play an important part since you will often find yourself balancing several clients at once.

 Without these skills, your catering business is not likely to flourish, even if you manage to get it off the ground.
 Fortunately, you will learn all of these skills in a food service management program.